TIRES 101: READING A SIDEWALL

 TREADWEAR, TRACTION, AND TEMPERATURE GRADES

-Uniform Tire Quality Grading
+Uniform Tire Quality Grading:

 The Uniform Tire Quality Grading System, or UTQG, is a system developed by the government designed to provide consumers with information on tire treadwear, traction, and operating temperature resistance.
 A number, followed by two to three letters, identifies the grade on the sidewall.

-Treadwear Rating
+Treadwear Rating:

 The treadwear grade is a comparative numerical rating based on the wear rate of the tire when tested under controlled conditions on a specified government test course.
 For example, a tire graded 200 would wear twice as well on the course as a tire graded 100.
 The rating increases in 20-point increments.
 It is important to note that the true performance of a tire depends upon the actual conditions of its use.
 Actual conditions may depart significantly from the test conditions due to variations in driving habits, service practices and differences in road characteristics and climates.

-Traction Rating
+Traction Rating:

 The traction rating indicates the tire's ability to stop a vehicle moving straight forward on wet pavement.
 The ratings are AA, A, B, and C, with AA being the best.

-Temperature Rating
+Temperature Rating:

 The DOT tire identification number indicates compliance with all safety standards established by the U.S. Department of Transportation and provides additional information about the tire manufacturer.

-Located on the sidewall of a tire, the complete DOT tire identification number is a combination of up to 12 numbers and letters that provide valuable information.
-The first two are the plant code where the tire was manufactured, and the last three to four numbers represent the week and year the tire was built.
+Located on the sidewall of a tire, the complete DOT tire identification number is a combination of up to 13 numbers and letters that provide valuable information.

-The last four digits in this example, 1309, mean this tire was manufactured in the 13th week of 2009.
+• The last three to four numbers represent the week and year the tire was built.
+The last four digits in this example, 2623, mean this tire was manufactured in the 26th week of 2023.

 This is the partial DOT number for the full DOT number show above.

+Tires built in the 1990's will have three numbers and may have a triangle to note the decade.
 The last three digits, 517, plus the triangle in the example above mean this tire was manufactured in the 51st week of 1997.
 In the absence of the decade triangle, this tire would have been made during the 51st week of 1987.

 For assistance in reading your DOT tire identification number, please contact us.